 - What did you find?

 - Were the numbers of each color the same or different?

-- Did this match your guess or not?
+- Did this match your guess?

 - If you were to do the experiment again, what would you do?

-While made in the U.S. now, this candy was actually invented in 1974 in Britain and brought to America in 1979.
+While made in the U.S. now, Skittles were actually invented in 1974 in Britain and brought to America in 1979.

 - Tropical (one of the first new varieties)